rsalesc/robox.io/README.md

 **System Requirements:** the tool was developed for Unix systems and was tested only in Ubuntu.

+If you want to use the parsing feature, you also have to install [Competitive Companion](https://github.com/jmerle/competitive-companion).

 ###  Installation

 #### From `pip`